Updated December 4, 2023 to reflect Spring 2024 experience and timeline.

 Bear Pact is a mandatory performance that will teach you about important issues faced by college students: sexual violence and harassment, related policies, reporting options, and resources, mental health, bystander intervention, alcohol and substance use.
 Learn about the many ways you can maintain a balanced lifestyle and the resources on campus that can help you in this pursuit.
 You will also gain strategies to take care of friends, classmates, and roommates.

-Day in the Bay/Company Visits
+Day in the Bay

 Transfer Student Welcome (Transfer Students Only)